The term ‘Preparing for Adulthood’ is used to describe the time in your life as you move from being a child to an adult.

-- Preparing for Adulthood is an organisation that works to ensure that young people with SEND achieve paid employment, independent living, good health, friendships, relationships and community inclusion.
+- National Preparing for Adulthood website, Preparing for Adulthood is a national organisation that works to ensure that young people with SEND achieve paid employment, independent living, good health, friendships, relationships and community inclusion.

 - The Intensive Assessment and Treatment Team can provide specialist health support for people with learning disabilities and their families.

 - The Learning Disability Devon website contains useful information about Preparing for adulthood in an easy read format.

 - Devon Information and Advice Service (DiAS), have a dedicated team offering legally-based and easily accessible information and advice about special educational needs and disabilities (SEND).
 They support parents, carers, children and young people with SEND and our service is impartial and confidential.